-VA contractors have access to the software for development and business purposes.
-Contractors also have access to the software for maintenance activities.
+VA contractors have access to the VA's WellHive SaaS tenant for configuration and maintenance activities.
 The following steps are required before contractors can gain access to the system:

 - Contractors must take and pass training on privacy, HIPAA, information security, ethics and role-based training based on support role to the system. - Contractors must have signed the Non-Disclosure Agreement (NDA) and VA Information Security Rules of Behavior (RoB).